Fleckism/SecurityPlus/SecurityPlus/10C SIEM  security information and event management.md

 ### Security Orchestration, Automation, and Response

 Security orchestration, automation, and response ([[SOAR]]) is designed as a solution to the problem of the volume of **alerts overwhelming analysts**' ability to respond.
 A SOAR may be implemented as a standalone technology or integrated with a [[SIEM]]—often referred to as a **next-gen SIEM**.
-The basis of SOAR is to scan the organization's store of security and threat intelligence, analyze it using machine/deep learning techniques, and then use that data to automate and provide data enrichment for the workflows that drive incident response and threat hunting.
+The basis of SOAR is to scan the organization's store of security and threat intelligence, analyze #Ops it using machine/deep learning techniques, and then use that data to automate and provide data enrichment for the workflows that drive incident response and [[threat hunting]].
 # FILE MANIPULATION

 While SIEM can automate many functions of log collection and review, you may also have to manually prepare data using a [[Linux command line]].